giggei/dreisessel/README.md

 You can preview the production build with `npm run preview`.

-> Ready for deployment to render.com
+> Ready for the deployment to render.com